 Our education department offers inclusive programming and innovative interpretive tools that encourage exploration and understanding of contemporary art.
 In providing platforms for exchange related to the exhibitions presented by the Fondation, we encourage critical dialogue informed by diverse perspectives.

 The education department’s visits, workshops and activities are offered free of charge.

 We invite any group of ten people or more to reserve a guided visit with one of our educators.
 These visits are designed for groups of all types: primary and secondary schools, colleges and universities, community centres and language schools, as well as the general public.
 Visits last 1½ hours.

 Groups who reserve a guided visit of the exhibition Jasmina Cibic: Everything That You Desire and Nothing That You Fear also have the opportunity to take part in the art workshop A Dance of Symbols, designed by the artists Leisure and the education department.

 Unique to each exhibition and developed in collaboration with Montreal-based artists, our workshops complement participants’ gallery experience through hands-on experimentation.
 A visit combined with a workshop lasts two hours.

-Blog: DHC/ART educators regularly contribute to our blog with reflections on various subjects related to the exhibition, the artists, particular visits or workshops, art education, contemporary art practice, etc. Please share information about this lively and thought-provoking tool with your groups!
+Blog: Our educators regularly contribute to our blog with reflections on various subjects related to the exhibition, the artists, particular visits or workshops, art education, contemporary art practice, etc. Please share information about this lively and thought-provoking tool with your groups!

-© DHC/ART, 2016.
+© Fondation Phi pour l’art contemporain, 2016.
 Photo: Marc-Olivier Bécotte